kjchavez/distributed-deep-q/README.md

     Then try spark-submitting again.
 If the status is TIME_WAIT, just wait a bit and call netstat again.

+## TODOs
+### High Priority
+- [BARISTA] Remove Barista's dependence on a .caffemodel argument in the initializer.
+It should be able to start directly from a solver.prototxt.
+- [DDQ] Test a *single-process* version of the ddq application by spawning a Barista object inside the **train_partition** function, rather than using Popen.
+- [PARAM-SERVER] Add functionality to periodically save a snapshot of the model.
+- [PARAM-SERVER] Implement RMSProp or AdaGrad updates.
+- [EXP-GAIN] Add visualization of game frames and action selection.
+- [UTILS] Implement script to evaluate the policy implied by a saved model. (i.e. Use model to play game many times and compute average score)

 ## Open Questions
 - Think about how we might use broadcast/accumulate Spark functions to simplify our parameter server
 - Might the existence of [dataframes](https://databricks.com/blog/2015/02/17/introducing-dataframes-in-spark-for-large-scale-data-science.html) be helpful?